 Please complete the application and return it to the Associate Dean for International Studies, along with a resume, a copy of your transcript, and a one-page “statement of intent” detailing why you wish to enroll in the JD/Master program.

 An administrative committee will review your file, and you will be notified whether or not you have been selected to participate in the program.
-The Associate Dean for International Studies will be glad to provide additional information.
-Final selections will be announced no later than the first day of classes of the Fall semester.
 Students selected for the program will also be required to complete and submit application information required by Sciences Po and will need to be admitted by Sciences Po.
 Once notified of acceptance by Sciences Po, students within one week must submit a letter in writing stating that they will enroll in and attend the JD/Master program.